5 Plus-Size Outfits I'm Wearing & Loving This Month

 Y2K FTW

 Who doesn't love an early 2000s vibe!
+I felt like a character in Clueless with this outfit on.
+I love recreating a feeling and a time and this piece allowed me to do that.
 I had a lot of light blue pieces in my wardrobe that I thought would complement the white skort well.
+If chafing is an issue for you, definitely bring the chafing relief balm along for optimal comfort.

-I chose to pair this outfit with a blue beret, but you could easily use cute butterfly clips or a claw hair clip for just as much of an early aughts vibe.
+I was honestly inspired to buy the white skirt because I saw a friend wearing it, but I had trouble finding plus-size options!
+Mine is from Forever 21's plus line, but Athleta and Target have one that'd work for plus-size bodies too.
+I chose to pair this outfit with a blue beret, but you could easily use cute butterfly clips or a claw hair clip for just as much of an early-aughts vibe.

 Emo Phase II

 I don't know about you all, but I definitely had an emo phase in middle/high school.
-Although it's been a while since I jammed to the overly self-indulgent emo music that makes up the pop-punk genre, something about a global pandemic really brings out the angst.
-I rang in my adult emo phase with funky animal print pants and a green cropped top.
-The pair I'm wearing is almost sold out, so check out the fun zebra printed pair I've picked out for a similar sort of feeling!
+It's been years since I jammed to the overly self-indulgent emo music that makes up the pop-punk genre.
+However, something about a global pandemic really brings out the angst and got me listening to all the new pop punk hits.
+I rang in my adult emo phase with funky snake print pants and a green cropped top.
+I love how way back when Emo music had it's hay day funky prints and bright colors were dominant.
+I love the colors in this specific outfit a lot.
+The chunky loafers add the right amount of edge.

+The pair of pants I'm wearing is almost sold out, so check out the fun zebra printed pair I've picked out for a similar sort of vibe!
+If you want to throw in more colors, add in some fun accessories like a pink scarf around your neck.

 90s Street Glam

+The oversized shacket, wide-leg pants and black beret are definitely perfect for channeling that 90s energy.
+I like the mixture of styles that you might not put together usually.
+The pants and zebra print shacket are an unlikely pair, but I found after mixing and matching clothing items they create a very fun combo.
+I leaned into the more grungy 90s vibe with huge platform loafers as well.

-The oversized shacket and roomy pants paired with the beret are definitely perfect for channeling that grungy 90s energy.
-You can find my specific shacket here, but there are a lot more sizing options with this cute brown zebra-print one carried at Missguided.
+You can find my specific shacket from H&M, but there are a lot more plus-size friendly sizing options with this cute brown zebra-print one carried at Missguided.

+Ever since the boom in checked clothes popping up all over the past couple of years, I've been dying to get in on this fun trend.
+However, the options for solid quality plus-size items checkered items are still pretty slim compared to the plethora of standard size options.
+Wray definitely trying to change that by offering up to a 5X in all their beautiful checked lounge sets.

 Advertisement